thasvarit/600-Meters-Rocket-Design-2022/README.md

 Digging deeper, I found that pressure drag was a big factor.
 It indicated that a shorter nose cone, up to 12 cm, would work better.
 So, we went with a von Karman-style nose cone of that length to reduce resistance.

-Mr. Wisit Wipudgasamsook also recommended striking the right balance between static margin and altitude, so I get a 2 cm tip chord length, influencing the design of the fins.
+Wisit Wipudgasamsook also recommended striking the right balance between static margin and altitude, so I get a 2 cm tip chord length, influencing the design of the fins.
 Adhering to the competition's requirement of 4 fins, my design decisions were not only in compliance but also geared towards ensuring the rocket's balance and optimal performance.

 ## Conclusion